 Colon Cancer Prevention

-Colon cancer is the third most diagnosed cancer in men and women.
+Excluding some kinds of skin cancer, colorectal cancer is the third leading cause of cancer-related deaths in the United States.
 Colon cancer treatment is most effective when the cancer is diagnosed in the earliest stages of the disease.
-Starting at age 50, you should see a gastroenterologist every year for a fecal occult blood test.
+Starting at age 45, you should see a gastroenterologist every year for a fecal occult blood test.
 Every five years, you should have a barium enema and a flexible sigmoidoscopy.
 Every 10 years you should have a colonoscopy.

 Polyps that develop from the inner wall of the large intestine are what cause colon cancer.
 Regular screenings by a gastroenterologist are important because colon polyps and early colon cancer symptoms are often not detectable.
 The earlier the diagnosis, the greater the chance for survival.